Deinterlacing in VirtualDub

 What is interlacing?

 Video recorded at the old NTSC and PAL broadcast standards, as well as 1080-line broadcast digital video as of 2019, is interlaced -- that is, a complete video image is produced by two consecutive scans (fields).
 Each video frame is displayed in two passes, called "fields", one after the other.
 The first field displays the odd-numbered scan lines of video, the second one, the even-numbered lines.
 A detailed explanation of interlacing may be found on Wikipedia.
 Why interlace?
-Interlacing is a simple form of data reduction which takes advantage of limitations of human eyesight
+Interlacing is a simple form of data reduction which takes advantage of limitations of human eyesight.

 The image below is one frame from NTSC 640 x 480 interlaced video of a bicycle ride.
-Note the jaggy, doubled image in the foreground where the view is expanding as the bicycle moves forward, and the jaggy image of a tree trunks in the background due to panning.
+Note the jaggy, doubled image in the foreground where the view is expanding as the bicycle moves forward, and the jaggy image of white tree trunks in the background due to panning.

 Deinterlaced video image